 Note: Your bootloader must be unlocked.
 Refer Pre-Requisites section.

-In bootloader mode you can perform various operations like normal powerup, enter recovery mode, start bootloader mode, factory reset etc. Volume down button is used for scrolling and Volume up for selection.
+In bootloader mode, you can perform various operations like normal powerup, enter recovery mode, start bootloader mode, factory reset etc. The volume down button is used for scrolling and Volume up for selection.

-Step 5: Use Volume down key and navigate to Recovery mode option and select it using Volume up button.
+Step 5: Use the Volume down key and navigate to the Recovery mode option and select it using the Volume up button.

 Step 6: As soon as you hit the Volume up button your device will boot into TWRP recovery mode.